-Although not stated as cross-cutting actions, per se, these three items are included in the Executive Summary of the Northeast Regional Assessment as "three main recommendations that emerged from a collaborative effort to identify, define, and address wildland fire management problems and opportunities in the Northeast Region of the United States."
+Although not stated as cross-cutting actions, per se, these three items are the three main recommendations that emerged from a collaborative effort to identify, define, and address wildland fire management problems and opportunities in the Northeast Region of the United States.

-- Invest in successful partnerships and collaboration. - Invest in local resources for wildland fire response. - Invest in joint management planning and implementation that achieves strategic objectives and reduces the effects of fragmentation of fire dependent landscapes.
+- Invest in successful partnerships and collaboration. - Invest in local resources for wildland fire response. - Invest in joint management planning and implementation that achieves strategic objectives and reduces the effects of fragmentation of fire-dependent landscapes.